 How to evaluate

-Look for a problem with symmetry and variety, usually right handed skiers turn better to the left or they may add more rotation using their dominant side.
-Do they vary how they make turns in the same direction?
-Are their small turns better than their large turns?
-Can they: skid and carve, ski slow and fast, handle different snow conditions or moguls?
+5- Look for a problem with symmetry, usually right handed skiers turn better to the left, or they may be worse because they add more rotation using their dominant side.
+Do they vary how they make turns in the same direction one time better than the next?

 It can take a long time to replace natural moves with skiing moves, and it is a constant challenge to maintain ski moves.
 Skiers often regress after improving until ski moves are applied for a longer time.

 Home for Mt.
 Holly and Pine Knob Instructors

 Provide GREAT TEACHING with clear goals and specific feedback